wowselim/eventbus-service/README.md

 Since the function has two parameters, we need to wrap them in a container.
 This is handled automatically via a generated data class (`DivideParameters`).

+Before running the application, we need to call `EventBus#initializeServiceCodec`, which also lets you add your own codecs in case you want the code to run in a clustered setup.

 This service is fully implemented in the `example` module.

 ## Limitations